-The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its investment objectives through a hybrid fixed income and equity-linked note strategy.
-The Fund invests primarily in U.S. Treasury Bills, U.S. Treasury Notes, and the securities of U.S. government-sponsored entities ("GSEs") (the "Fixed Income Strategy") and invests the remainder of its assets in Equity-Linked Notes ("ELNs") (the "ELN Strategy").
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks to achieve its investment objectives through a combination of fixed income securities and total return swaps.
+The Fund invests primarily in U.S. Treasury Bills, U.S. Treasury Notes, and the securities of U.S. government-sponsored entities ("GSEs") (the "Fixed Income Strategy") and invests the remainder of its assets in total return swaps (the "Total Return Swap Strategy").
+The Adviser may actively and frequently purchase and sell investments for the Fund.